Central Asian tortoise: Captivity

 Russian tortoises are popular pets.
 While they are a hardy species, they do have some specific needs.
 Russian tortoises requires a very dry, well-drained cage in an indoor enclosure.
 They can be kept indoors or outdoors, but outdoor tortoise enclosures generally require less equipment and upkeep, and are preferable if the keeper lives in an appropriate climate.
 Indoor enclosures should measure 8'L x 4'W x 2.5'H (8 x), or otherwise offer 32 square feet (32 sqft) of floor space.
 Indoors, specialized equipment is required to maintain moderate temperatures and moderate humidity, with UVB light available in an appropriate strength.

 In captivity, Russian tortoises' diet typically consists of lamb's lettuce, plantains and various other dark leafy greens.
 The Russian tortoise's natural diet consists of herbaceous and succulent vegetation including grasses, twigs, flowers and some fruits.
 The diet should be as varied as possible to reduce the risk of imbalanced nutrition.
 Water is important for all species; the tortoise, being an arid species, will typically get water from their food, but they still need a constant supply.
 Young Russian tortoises should be soaked 1-2x/weekly in lukewarm water no deeper than their elbows to keep hydrated.
 Tortoises typically empty their bowels in water to hide their scent; this is an instinct, and it also helps keep their enclosure cleaner.

 Russian tortoises can live up to 50 years, and require annual hibernation.

 Russian tortoises do not require a CITES Article X certificate.

 1968 Moon flight

 In September 1968 two Russian tortoises flew to the Moon, circled it, and returned safely to Earth on the Soviet Zond 5 mission.
-Accompanied by mealworms, plants, and other lifeforms, they were the first Earth creatures to travel to the Moon.
+Accompanied by fruit fly eggs, plants, and other lifeforms, they were the first Earth creatures to travel to the Moon.